 The Legislative Budget Board — a ...

 The state's proposal to convert some paved roads back to gravel has invisible counterparts in other areas of the state budget.
-But it's apparently safer to talk about transportation problems.Full Story
+But roads are right there, every day with all their potholes, construction projects and worsening traffic jams as more people flow into Texas.
+That visibility makes a difference.Full Story

 Most state lawmakers have been focusing on transportation funding these days.
 But several of them have their eyes on a different prize: convincing voters to support putting dollars aside for water projects.